-Bullying is behaviour by an individual or group, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-Bullying can take many forms (for instance, cyberbullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation or because a child's home life different to his/her peers for example because of caring responsibilities.
+Children can abuse other children.
+This is generally referred to as child on child abuse and can take many forms.
+It can happen both inside and outside of school/college and online.
+It is most likely to include, but may not be limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse in intimate personal relationships between children/young people; physical abuse; sexual violence, such as rape, assault by penetration and sexual assault; sexual harassment; nonconsensual sharing of nude and semi-nude images and/or videos; causing someone to engage in sexual activity without consent; upskirting; and initiation/hazing type violence and rituals and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation or because a child's home life different to his/her peers for example because of caring responsibilities.
 It might be motivated by actual differences between children, or perceived differences.
 Stopping violence and ensuring immediate physical safety is obviously a school's first priority but emotional bullying can be more damaging than physical; teachers and schools have to make their own judgements about each specific case.

-A school's response to bullying should not start at the point at which a child has been bullied.
+A school's response to child-on-child abuse should not start at the point at which a child has been bullied.
 At Barton St Lawrence, we have developed a more sophisticated approach in which school staff proactively gather intelligence about issues between pupils that may provoke conflict and develop strategies to prevent bullying occurring in the first place.
 Good home-school links help us to implement this.
 This might involve talking to pupils about issues of difference, perhaps in lessons, through dedicated events or projects, or through assemblies.
 Staff themselves will be able to determine what will work best for their pupils, depending on the particular issues they need to address.